 As I write this from an unusual workspace for me (a coffee shop in Plymouth’s city centre) it might seem ironic, but despite the bonuses of human interaction, the buzz of life and of course good coffee, it’s confirming how important my own workspace is to me.

 Having a place that is comfortable, inspiring, and familiar from which to conduct my business is important to me, as it is for many people.
 So much so that I recently moved my home office from a small box room into our much bigger spare room; custom building the desk and storage solutions to fit my needs and painting the room to give a bright and inspiring ambience – all to give myself the best possible environment in which to be creative and productive.
-Have a look here to see the process I went through.

 It’s often the finishing touches that make a workspace really feel like home and I looked at inspiration from across the world when planning my ideal workspace.
 Here you can see ten of my favourites.